hertzmann/hertzmann.github.io/_posts/2023-04-27-user-studies.md

 Many kinds of research are fundamentally difficult to quantitatively evaluate, and honest authors may struggle to do so, being unwilling to put together a useless user study.
 Their papers then get rejected when reviewers insist on bogus user studies.
 This causes considerable frustration, sometimes leading authors to avoid entire subfields of research as a result.

-Could MTurk Lose All Value?
+Could MTurk Lose Its Value?
 =======

 If that's not concerning enough, consider this.
 Crowdworking on MTurk grew popular for user studies after a series of studies in [HCI](https://dl.acm.org/doi/abs/10.1145/1357054.1357127), [visualization](http://vis.stanford.edu/files/2010-MTurk-CHI.pdf), and [psychology](https://journals.sagepub.com/doi/10.1177/1745691610393980) showed that crowdworking gave similar outcomes to in-person studies.
 But, there's some evidence that [the reliability of MTurk data has _gone down_ over the years](https://journals.sagepub.com/doi/abs/10.1177/1948550619875149).